ALENTL/dataStructuresInC/README.md

 ### 4. Sorting a List using Merge Sort Algorithm
 - Using recursion to sort a linked list using merge sort algorithm

+### 5. Solving a Cycle List
+- Solving a list having cycle with Floyd's cycle detection algorithm
+  - Inserting a cycle
+  - Find the cycle
+  - Removing the cycle

 ## STACK
 ## QUEUE
 ## BINARY TREE